 The first phase of ULTRAVOX! was dominated by the songwriting of John Foxx, but ‘Slow Motion’ was a group effort.
 Decamping to Conny’s Studio, the intro and theme were composed by bassist Chris Cross on his newly acquired EMS AKS.
-The quintet locked together as never before, with Billy Currie’s ARP Odyssey playing off Robin Simon’s treated guitars almost as one behind Warren Cann’s powerful, syncopating drums.
-Sadly, this breakthrough was not to last…
+The quintet locked together as never before, with Billy Currie’s ARP Odyssey playing off Robin Simon’s treated guitars as one behind Warren Cann’s powerful drums.

 Available on the ULTRAVOX! album ‘Systems Of Romance’ via Island Records